1. Artery Crust

 5. Wild Salmon

-The omega-3 fats in fatty fish like salmon can help reduce the risk of sudden-death heart attacks.
-And wild-caught salmon has less PCB contaminants than farmed salmon.
+The omega-3 fats in fatty fish like salmon may help reduce the risk of heart attacks.
+And wild-caught salmon has lower levels of PCB contaminants than farmed salmon.

 7. Garbanzo Beans